 - Make recommendations and finalize the bond measure allocation of remaining funds.

 - Engage other community and city organizations to drive park development, park stewardship and recreation.

 - Make recommendations on the use of the Lodging Tax.

 - Maintain Park and Recreation Advisory Board (PRAB) transparency and public communications.

 - Participate in the update of the Parks and Recreation Master Plan.

 The Park and Recreation Advisory Board was created on April 22, 2003, by a unanimous vote of the City Council.

 The board consists of seven citizen members appointed by the City Council for four year terms.
-The council also appoints alternate board members.
-There are also two ex-officio members: one from the Tigard-Tualatin School Board, and the other from the Tigard Planning Commission.
+The council also appoints alternate board members; one from the Tigard-Tualatin School Board, and the other from the Tigard Planning Commission.
+There can also be two ex-officio members.

-The board consists of the following members: Claudia Ciobanu, Scott Winkels, David Brown, Ben Holmes, Wayne Gross (Chair), Tristan Irvin, and Ellen Seminara.
-Sean Ernes and Darlene Dick are alternates.
-Tom Anderson (Council Liaison), Unassigned (Tigard-Tualatin School District representative)
+The board consists of the following members: Claudia Ciobanu, Scott Winkels, David Brown, Ben Holmes, Wayne Gross (Chair), Tristan Irvin, Ellen Seminara, and Sean Ernes.
+Darlene Dick and Natalie Newgard are alternates.
+Heidi Lueb (Council Liaison), Unassigned (Tigard-Tualatin School District representative)

 The board has responsibility to advise the public works director and City Council regarding park and recreation policies, budget, facilities, programs and other needs of the community to provide quality park and recreation services.
 The function of the Park and Recreation Advisory Board is established under Tigard Municipal Code 2.12.010–2.12.070